 This is the third and final instalment in this three-part series by atomix UX strategist Liz Jones about the principles of user experience and how they affect us in the real world.
-Check out Part 1: NYC Subway or Part 2: Traffic Lights.
+Check out Part 1: NYC Subway and Part 2: Traffic Lights.

 How do you make a theme park less enjoyable?
 Just add queues.